InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/study.md

 Often there is an initiatory rite decided by the Master.
 During this time, the Apprentice recieves one-on-one instruction from his Master, often in a live-in setting.
 The Master imparts personal insights and research that has not yet passed into canon.
+Although an Apprentice may attain the Priesthood, and even take his own Apprentices, the Apprenticeship formally ends as decided by the Master.

 ### The Trial of the Adept
 A quorum of Adepts is gathered to observe a miracle and to verify its authenticity.